kcarson097/Typing-Speed-Game/README.md

 The program will then return the total time taken,the wpm, characters per second and the accuracy of the statement.
 A new phrase can be generated using the new phrase button which will also reset the timer to zero.

-Please note for the accuracy calculation the first and last characters of the self.sentence are ommitted as they are just quotation marks and not required to be entered by user.
+Please note for the accuracy calculation,the first and last characters of the self.sentence are ommitted as they are just quotation marks and not required to be entered by user.